|

 The physiognomic sphere of consciousness can be described by means of

-consciousness according to which the man comprehends world around that is
+consciousness according to which the man comprehends world around, that is

 comparable to three physiognomic levels of consciousness.
-The highest level of
+The highest level (top of forehead) gives general objective knowledge which is

 formed of subjective knowledge of separate people by means of comparison of